 Promoted Pins

 Pinterest Promoted Pins do exactly as their name implies, sending your products and the information provided for them directly to the potential customer to save.
-If another Pinner then repins the Pin from one of that users’ boards, “the “Promoted” label goes away and subsequent repins are considered earned media.
-In other words, you get added exposure for free.”
+If another Pinner then repins the Pin (that was originally Promoted) from one of that user’s boards, the Promoted label is not carried over to the repins, which will be ‘free’ earned media.

 Brands can use Promoted Pins to: